Harmonica Incident: The 1964 season

 Berra faced challenges almost from the start of the season.
 The team, which had not played well during spring training, lost its first three games in extra innings.
-Pitcher Jim Bouton, seen as the Yankees' next ace after winning 21 games in his rookie season the previous year, had sat out part of the preseason due to a contract dispute and as a result got off to an uneven start.
+Pitcher Jim Bouton, seen as the Yankees' next ace after winning 21 games in his rookie season the previous year, had sat out part of the preseason due to a contract dispute and got off to an uneven start when he returned.
 Within weeks of Opening Day, all three of the team's starting outfielders—Mickey Mantle, Roger Maris, and Tom Tresh—were out with injuries, forcing Berra to play Johnny Blanchard, the team's backup catcher, in that position for some games.

 Fortunately for Berra, the team's pitchers made up for the injuries.
 Ace Whitey Ford performed consistently well, and Bouton had improved to his previous season's form by the end of April, to the point where he finished the season with more wins than Ford.
 Al Downing, another younger player and the first African American Yankee on the mound, also pitched well in the early months, striking out an average of one batter per inning.
 But then Bouton and Downing were sidelined with strained muscles.
 The relief pitchers also had their share of injuries, keeping Steve Hamilton and Hal Reniff from replicating their combined 23 saves in 82 appearances of the previous season.

 Berra was also having issues with the healthy players.
 Concerns about his capability to manage former teammates were, in the eyes of some media observers, proving justified.
 Reports began to circulate about late-night carousing by certain players, Mantle in particular.
 "He ran wild on Yogi", said sportswriter Maury Allen, "staying out late and carrying on".

 This was in large part a matter of perception.
 Mantle and other players had done the same thing under Houk, who had never felt it necessary to impose a curfew on them.
 "After racking up yet another win under the lights", writes baseball historian Philip Bashe, "[Houk']s clubs were known to wind up under tables".
 Phil Pepe, who covered the team for the World-Telegram and Sun, noted that under Berra, the Yankees "weren't doing anything differently than before—except not winning".